earthstar-project/tools/LOG.md

 - Hard time choosing between paths for replying... right now it's `/{workspace}/thread/{authorPubKey}/{timestamp}/reply`, but I also like `/{workspace}/reply/{authorPubKey}/{timestamp}`.
   - Easier to do nested layout with the former, so you can still the whole thread you're replying to inline.
 Was tempted by opening reply box in a new window, though...
 - Added thread view + thread replies.
 Horrendous layout, but it works.
+- Put together an acceptable layout for a prototype.

 ## 19 July 2021